Accessibility of Geldmaat machines

 Third-age suit simulation

-We also analyzed the digital training system that Geldmaat was developing to address this challenge.
+We analyzed the digital training system developed by Geldmaat.
 The solution consisted of a fully digital simulation of the ATMs, accessible to users both through in-store screens and remotely via a link on their personal computers.

 Quick prototyping and roleplay session with the design team